pzelnip/www.codependentcodr.com/Readme.md

 which sets the background colour of the github corners icon (in my config I set it to the same value as the BG colour of buttons from the theme).

+### Auto-tag Deployments

+On a deployment to S3 I automagically tag the current commit with a generated tag that includes the current date/time, the milliseconds since the epoch, and the Git SHA.
+This means that I can look at the tags page on Github to see a history of deployments.

+I also prevent deployments of uncommitted changes.
+This is to prevent "ooops, I didn't realize I had edited that file but not committed it" problems (speaking from experience, these can be fun to figure out).

 ## Hosting

 As mentioned, I have the site set up in AWS.
 All the generated content goes into a [S3](https://aws.amazon.com/s3/) bucket,